Skip to main content

 diagram

-Certain properties are always read-only regardless of your domain model settings:
+Some properties are enforced as read-only regardless of your data model settings:

 For Document entity types, properties like moduleFolder, moduleName, title, and type are also read-only after creation.

-Setting updatable: true on id or outlineNumber has no effect — these fields are always enforced as read-only by the server.
+Setting updatable: true on id has no effect — it is always enforced as read-only by the server.
+The same applies to outlineNumber once you declare it: the server ignores updatable: true and keeps the value under its control.

 • document.admin.read — can view sheet configuration